jhyun0919/EnergyData/README.md

 # What can EnergyData Analysis Toolkit offers

-* The toolkit will analyze energy data from various sensors allowing you to find and undersatand **dependencies between each power consuming appliances**.
+* The toolkit will analyze energy data from various sensors allowing you to find and understand **dependencies between each power consuming appliances**.
-* Based on sensor data analysing results, it provides you a chance to **detect abnormal energy consuming behavior**, which is a main reason of wasting power.
+* Based on sensor data analyzing results, it provides you a chance to **detect abnormal energy consuming behavior**, which is a main reason of wasting power.
 *